xcart/xcart-docs/_pages/kb_en/taxes/setting_up_sales_tax.md

 4. Set up one or more tax calculation rules:

-    *   If you need tax rates to be applied to the cost of the products in a customer's order (product subtotal or discounted subtotal), or to the cost of the products plus shipping (subtotal + shipping cost or discounted subtotal + shipping cost), set up tax rates using the **General tax rates** section_:_
+    *   If you need tax rates to be applied to the cost of the products in a customer's order (product subtotal or discounted subtotal), or to the cost of the products plus shipping (subtotal + shipping cost or discounted subtotal + shipping cost), set up tax rates using the **General tax rates** section:

         1. Use the **Taxable base** selector to specify the type of costs that will be the basis of your tax rates calculation.
             ![tax-sales-taxable-base.png]({{site.baseurl}}/attachments/ref_aJPK4DHN/tax-sales-taxable-base.png)